-Now that we have discussed several options for updating/remodeling your home with intentions of staying and enjoying them… lets talk a little about updates for the home you are trying to sale.
+In our Remodeling series, we discuss several options for updating/remodeling your home with intentions of staying and enjoying them.
+In this post, we talk a little about updates for the home you are trying to sell.

-The first thing to consider is Return on Investment.
-The last thing you want to do is spend $10,000 on a bathroom remodel and have it only add $2000 to the value of the home.
+The first thing to consider is Return on Investment, investors know this as ROI.
+Investopedia defines ROI is defined as [(gain on investment – cost of investment)/cost of investment].
+In other words, as an investor, you want to make money on the money you spend.
+The last thing you want to do is spend $10,000 on a bathroom remodel and have it only add $2,000 to the value of the home.
+(This example is a negative ROI.)
 Check out this link to Remodelers Magazine for more information on ROI in your area… http://www.remodeling.hw.net/2010/costvsvalue/national.aspx

 In the meantime here are a few suggestions: